Monitoring - 2019/20 Academic Year

-During 2018-2019 the NMC will take a proportionate approach to programme monitoring and will not undertake any routine monitoring visits.
-They will focus on programme approval as they know that organisations and teams will be preparing for new programme approvals.
+The NMC will take a proportionate approach to programme monitoring and will not undertake any routine monitoring visits during 2019/20.
 The NMC will, however, respond to known or emerging risks to patient safety or compliance against their standards, which may include extraordinary monitoring review visits.

 Extraordinary Monitoring Review Visits

 If someone raises concerns, a serious incident takes place, or NMC intelligence suggests that an AEI or a programme is no longer meeting their standards and requirements, MM may be directed by the NMC to carry out an extraordinary review.
 The definition of serious incident is taken from the Serious Incidents Framework (SIF) which can be found at https://www.england.nhs.uk/patientsafety/serious-incident/.